jensonp/project-steam-engine/backend-deep-dive-fixed.md

 **How the backend uses the heap**:

-- `similarityIndex` Map (~50MB) lives in Old Space (promoted after first GC cycle).
+- `similarity​Index` Map (~50MB) lives in Old Space (promoted after first GC cycle).
 - Each HTTP request creates temporary objects (req, res, parsed body) in New Space.
 These die quickly and are collected by Scavenge.
-- `JSON.parse` of the 50MB similarity index triggers a Major GC during startup because the input string + output objects temporarily double heap usage.
+- `JSON.​parse` of the 50MB similarity index triggers a Major GC during startup because the input string + output objects temporarily double heap usage.

 ---